keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 so a script that works properly elsewhere may not function out of the box when run in Deno.

-When defining a task as a container,

-[TODO] What runtime is used?

-[TODO] Are there limitations as to what can be done with the current implementation of containers?
-Can I execute a Python script or is there a python-container in the future?
+When using a container runtime that includes a volume, an `EmptyDir` volume is created with the same name as the container.
+By default, the size of this volume is 1GB.
+If the memory limit for the container is set, the size of the volume is 50% of the memory allocated for the node.

 A task can be executed either pre-deployment or post-deployment as specified in the `Deployment` resource;